ApolloAuto/apollo/docs/quickstart/apollo_2_0_sensor_calibration_guide.md

 4. Output

   * The calibrated extrinsic file, provided as `.yaml` format.
-  * Validation images：the projection result from Radar to LiDAR, need to run `radar_lidar_visualizer` tool to generate image.
+  * Validation image: the projection result from Radar to LiDAR, need to run `radar_lidar_visualizer` tool to generate validation image.
 See `Result Validation` for details。

 ## Obtaining Calibration Results